Why Was Don Lemon Arrested? Everything We Know So Far

 Don Lemon, the journalist and former CNN anchor, was arrested by federal agents on Thursday, January 29.
 The 59-year-old has been an active supporter of anti-Immigration and Customs Enforcement protests this month as tensions came to a head with the deaths of Renée Good and Alex Pretti.
-Since the news of Lemon’s arrest broke early on January 30, many are wondering why he was taken into custody.
+Since the news of Lemon’s arrest broke early on January 30, many are wondering why he was taken into custody in the first place.

 His attorney, Abbe Lowell, confirmed his arrest in a statement shared via Instagram.
 It read, “Don Lemon was taken into custody by federal agents last night in Los Angeles, where he was covering the Grammy awards.
 Don has been a journalist for 30 years, and his constitutionally protected work in Minneapolis was no different than what he has always done.
 The First Amendment exists to protect journalists whose role it is to shine light on the truth and hold those in power accountable.”